wpnuxt/wpnuxt-plugin/README.md

 # WPNuxt plugin

-A plugin to prepare WordPress as a headless CMS to use with WPNuxt
+A plugin to prepare WordPress as a headless CMS for usage with [WPNuxt](https://wpnuxt.com/)